-[37] The Complainant provided a 171 page document entitled "Retail Anchor Analysis For Space Greater Than 80,000 sf" that was entered into the hearing as "Exhibit C2".
+[37] The Complainant requested that all evidence and argument made on this issue in hearing file #72217 be brought forward to this hearing.
+Therefore, the 171 page document entitled "Retail Anchor Analysis For Space Greater Than 80,000 sf" that was entered as "Exhibit C2" in hearing file #72217 shall be brought forward to this hearing.
 The Complainant, along with Exhibits C1 and C2, provided the following evidence and argument with respect to this issue: